blqnk3d/Cheaptroller/README.md

 Connect your phone running the Flutter app to the Node.js server on your local network via UDP port 8080 to start controlling your PC with joysticks and mouse inputs.

+# ideas to make it better.

+## Backend
+- a way to autoconnect after one connection manuel.
+- qr code or something to settingspage for phone / pc
+- ignoring frontend config (because not needed)
+- if no input on phone / minimal input on joysticks -> no sending 1.23.123412341 +e12 numbers
+- user feedback
+- clean up

+## Frontend
+- No Settings needed (because of backend)
+- user feedback (controller / buttons -> vibrating)